PostHog/post-mortems/2025-10-21-feature-flags-recurring-outages.md

 ## Summary

 Over a 10-day period in October 2025, the feature flags service experienced four separate outages totaling over 14 hours of cumulative downtime.
 While each incident had different surface-level symptoms, three of the four incidents shared the same root cause: improper CPU resource sizing for the nodes running the service.
-This undersizing led to CPU pressure that manifested as connection pool exhaustion, excessive parallelism, and ultimately cascading failures.
+This undersizing led to CPU pressure that manifested as connection pool exhaustion, "excessive parallelism" (too many concurrent redis reads, triggered by retry logic between the load balancer and the service), and ultimately cascading failures.
 The fourth incident was a rate limiting misconfiguration unrelated to resource sizing.

 **Incidents:**